bnomei/kirby-kart/README.md

 2. 🏎️ Access the `/kart`-route on your local setup to initialize Kart and start the demo.
 3. 🪞 Copy the snippets and templates from the plugin into your project `site`-folder.
 4. 🎨 Modify the copied snippets and templates to match your projects style and site structure.
 5. 🔗 Link Kart to a Provider (like Stripe or Paypal) and fetch your products from them.
+Alternativly use Kirby to manage the products and the provider only for checkout.
 6. 💅 Enhance your products within Kirby with additional text, images and downloadable files.
 7. 🪪 Buy a license for Kirby Kart, register it in the config-file and go online with your shop.
 8. 💰 The streamlined shopping cart, invoices and downloads will make your customers happy.